Get insider access

 5.38 dB

-Good bass range performance.
-LFE is at 10Hz which is excellent.
+These headphones have good bass range performance.
+LFE is at 10Hz, which is excellent.
 Additionally, low-bass and mid-bass are pretty well-balanced.
-However, high-bass is overemphasized by more than 5dB, making the bass of the Sennheiser HD1 In-Ear boomy and muddy.
+However, high-bass is overemphasized by more than 5dB, making the bass boomy and muddy.

 7.9